-The best way to avoid the risk of yellow fungal infection is to make sure that the vivarium is thoroughly cleaned regularly and that any new-comers don’t share the vivarium (which isn’t a particularly good idea anyway for other reasons).
+The best way to avoid the risk of yellow fungal infection is to make sure that the vivarium is thoroughly cleaned regularly.
+Make sure any new-comers don’t share the vivarium (which isn’t a particularly good idea anyway for other reasons).

-Make sure the temperatures are correct in the vivarium, in particular make sure they’re warm enough at basking end and at cool end.
-The yellow fungus will prefer a cooler vivarium with too much humidity, so if your temperatures are correct the risk of your Beardie picking up this infection are much reduced.
-Similarly – ensure your UV lamps are functioning correctly and for long enough throughout the day as the fungus won’t like UV light.
+Make sure the temperatures are correct in the vivarium.
+In particular make sure they’re warm enough at basking end and at cool end.
+The yellow fungus will prefer a cooler vivarium with too much humidity.
+If your temperatures are correct the risk of your dragon picking up this infection are much reduced.
+Ensure your UV lamps are functioning correctly and for long enough throughout the day.
+The fungus won’t like the UV light.

 Good hand hygiene from yourself, particularly if you have multiple dragons or other reptiles that you look after, will help to reduce the risk of spreading the infection between animals.

 Treatment For Yellow Fungal Infection